openSUSE/obs-landing/_posts/development/2020-02-17-mobile-first-layout.md

 There are two ways to reach us:

 - On GitHub, by opening an issue and / or commenting on an already opened issue.
 - On IRC, by talking directly to us.
-We are in the channel #opensuse-buildservice on Freenode.
+We are in the channel #opensuse-buildservice on Libera.Chat.

 Please note that we favor GitHub to gather feedback as it allows us to easily keep track of the discussions.